 When I watch the movie, The Passion of the Christ, I start cringing about halfway through knowing that the whipping scene is coming.
 It’s hard to take on video.
 I can’t imagine being there.

 Mary Magdalene and the others were completely heartbroken and confused.
 Mary was overcome with grief.
-The Man who loved and accepted her unconditionally died like He had been the worst person in the world.
+The Man who loved her and accepted her unconditionally died like He was the worst person in the world.
 She went to His tomb to pay her respects.